juandarr/dotfiles/README.md

 stored in `.config/alacritty/alacritty.yml`.
 Every possible configuration is commented in the [yaml](https://yaml.org) file, so that is good starting point whenever you need to specify some custom setting.

+### Tmux
+[Tmux](https://github.com/tmux/tmux) is a terminal multiplexer which is highly customizable and full of features.
+In my particular use case Tmux is used as a window manager,  allowing the creation of sessions, windows (tabs) and panes (instances of terminals inside windows).
+The keymap is defined in its customization file `.tmux.conf`, which is located in the user directory.

 ## Usage
 This repo is designed to be imported with the user folder as the root folder (e.g., `/home/user`).
 Folders inside `.config` for `zsh` and `nvim` are expected to be empty or without